 Legendre provided a rigorous mathematical foundation for the least squares method, demonstrating its theoretical underpinnings and proving its optimality under certain conditions.
 This mathematical basis helped establish the credibility and legitimacy of the method, paving the way for its wider acceptance and application.
 Legendre actively communicated his ideas and collaborated with other mathematicians, such as Carl Friedrich Gauss (1777-1855), who also contributed significantly to the development of the least squares method.
 While evidence suggests Gauss used the least squares method as early as 1795, his formal publication came later than Legendre’s in 1809.
 Despite the delay in publication, Gauss independently discovered the method and applied it to various problems, including celestial mechanics and geodesy.
 He developed efficient computational methods for implementing the least squares method, making it accessible for practical use by scientists and engineers.
 While Legendre’s clear exposition and early publication brought the least squares method to the forefront, Gauss’s independent discovery, theoretical development, practical applications, and contributions to computational methods were equally crucial in establishing the method’s significance and impact.
 Both mathematicians played vital roles in shaping the least squares method into the powerful statistical tool it is today.

-Another French polymath Pierre-Simon Laplace (1749 - 1827) extended the methods of Boscovich and showed that the curve fitting problem could be solved by ordering the candidate slopes and finding the weighted median.
-Besides that Laplace made fundamental contributions to probability theory, developing the Bayesian approach to inference.
-Most of the work of Laplace was in the field of celestial mechanics, where he used data from astronomical observations to develop mathematical models and equations describing the gravitational interactions between celestial bodies.
+Another French polymath Pierre-Simon Laplace (1749-1827) extended the methods of Boscovich and showed that the curve fitting problem could be solved by ordering the candidate slopes and finding the weighted median.
+Besides that, Laplace made fundamental contributions to probability theory, developing the Bayesian approach to inference.
+Most of Laplace’s work was in the field of celestial mechanics, where he used data from astronomical observations to develop mathematical models and equations describing the gravitational interactions between celestial bodies.
 His analytical methods and use of observational data were pioneering in the field of celestial mechanics.
-Furthermore, developed methods for estimating population parameters from samples, such as the mean and variance and pioneered the use of random sampling techniques, which are essential for ensuring the validity and generalizability of statistical inferences.
+Furthermore, he developed methods for estimating population parameters from samples, such as the mean and variance and pioneered the use of random sampling techniques, which are essential for ensuring the validity and generalizability of statistical inferences.
 These contributions helped lay the foundation for modern sampling theory and survey design, which are crucial for conducting reliable and representative studies.
 Overall, Laplace’s contributions to data analysis were profound and enduring.
 His work in probability theory, error analysis, sampling methods, and applications significantly advanced the field and laid the groundwork for modern statistical techniques.
 He also played a crucial role in promoting statistical education and communication, ensuring that these valuable tools were accessible and utilized across various disciplines.

 Galton’s overall approach to statistics was highly influential.
 He emphasized the importance of quantitative analysis, data-driven decision-making, and empirical research, which paved the way for modern statistical methods and helped to establish statistics as a recognized scientific discipline.